Author: Jemma Lichtendonk

 By then, it was close to 12pm and my contractions were getting stronger and closer.
 I looked at the clock and wondered how long it would all take.
 I heard God gently whisper that I would be done by 2pm.
 Ok, I thought, we can do this.

 The doctors walk back in and start talking about the epidural again.
 I knew it was now or never, time to stand my ground.
 I pulled up all the courage I could possibly muster and told the head OB that I had decided to go without.
-To my utter dismay and shock the OB completely ignored my words and said he would be back soon with the anaesthetist and the equipment for an epidural.
+To my utter dismay and shock the OB completely ignored my words.
+He said he would be back soon with the anaesthetist and the equipment for an epidural.

 By this stage I can feel I’m transitioning and ready to push!